 We would like to congratulate the winners of the FEPSAC 2019 Young researchers award:

 For each Oral and Poster contests:

 3rd place: 200 €

-All required documents need to be uploaded by the abstract submission deadline, January 15, 2019.
+All required documents need to be uploaded by the abstract submission deadline, January 15, 2019 (23:59 CET, Berlin).

-Student status and originality of the submitted work must be provided (this is confirmed by a form from the supervisor).
+PhD student status and originality of the submitted work must be provided (this is confirmed by an accompanying letter from the supervisor).
 Students from all nationalities, age, academic year, and institutions are welcome to apply.

 FEPSAC student membership for the year of the Congress (2019 membership) must be paid in full prior to applying for this award.
 Please upload your Paypal payment confirmation (PDF format) to the online submission platform along with your abstract submission.

-- Participants may submit a candidature regardless of whether their presentation is part of a symposium.
-This exception only applies to Award applicants.
+Participants may submit a candidature regardless of whether their presentation is part of a symposium.

 Submissions that are part of a symposium will be presented in their respective symposium regardless of selection for the FEPSAC Award session.

 Eligible participants are required to submit a short paper* in addition to their 250 words abstract for the Congress.
 See below for short paper format requirements.